We were asked to remove the name of the restaurant from this German Chocolate Pie. This recipe was generously donated by Sharon Powell.

 Restaurant Style German Chocolate Pie

-- 1 small box dark chocolate pudding (cooking kind, not instant)
+- 4 ounce dark chocolate pudding (cooking kind, not instant)

 - 1 cup semi sweet chocolate chips